Frequently Asked Questions

 Project Partner FAQs

 A. Project partners may be nonprofit organizations, community groups, tribes or tribal governments, and local, state, or federal government agencies.
-Federal agencies may be the lead partner only in collaboration with a nonfederal partner.

 - Recruit a strong local group of project leaders